nucleome/docs/source/component_genome.rst

     :align: center
     :figwidth: 640px

-    Configure a single track
+    Configure a single track.

 To hide a track, you can right-click on the track label and click the ``hide button`` from the drop-down list.
-To re-order a track, you can drag that track and move it up or down to the preferred location.
+To re-order a track, you can drag that track and move it up or down to a preferred location.

 Batch-configuration tool
 ------------------------

 You can also configure a series of tracks together using the batch-configuration tool.
 Clicking the ``batch-configuration button`` (|gb-batch-config|) in the genome browser panel toolbar, you will see the dialog of the batch-configuration tool.
-In this tool, you can select multiple tracks (holding the ``Control`` key to add a track one-by-one or the ``Shift`` key to select a range of tracks) and modify their appearance at the same time.
+In this tool, you can select multiple tracks (holding the ``Control`` key to add a track one-by-one or the ``Shift`` key to select a range of tracks) and then modify their appearance at the same time.
-Notably, only bigWig tracks are supported in this tool.
+Notably, the batch-configuration tool only works for bigWig tracks.
-This tool is quite useful to convert a large number of tracks into dense mode or set the same color for those tracks.
+This tool is quite useful to convert a large number of tracks into the dense mode or set the same color for those tracks.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_bigwig_batch.png
     :align: center